vesuxyz/docs/blog/2024-12-05-pools-page-live/index.md

 Whether you're a community builder or an innovator, the new **Pools Page** equips you with everything needed to bring your ideas to life.

 :::note
 Creating a new pool is simple, but finding the right parameters to attract demand from both lenders and borrowers can be challenging.
 We’re here to help!
-Contact us via Discord for support with your new pool: https://discord.com/invite/G9Gxgujj8T
+Contact us via [Discord](https://discord.com/invite/G9Gxgujj8T) for support with your new pool.
 :::

 ### What’s in It for Users?

-Vesu users also benefit from this update:
+This update is a game-changer for Vesu users, unlocking exciting opportunities:

 - **More Liquidity**: New pools mean new opportunities for earning and borrowing.
 - **New Strategies**: Increase your STRK exposure with Vesu's Multiply feature.